- Parents Home

 Professional waxing is more expensive than other hair removal methods.
 However, it can help to get a first waxing treatment done in a salon to watch how the professionals do it (because salon staff are used to waxing all parts of the male and female body there's no need to feel embarrassed!).

-Teens who use acne medications such as tretinoin and isotretinoin may want to skip waxing because those medicines make the skin more sensitive.
+If you use acne medicines such as tretinoin and isotretinoin, you may want to skip waxing because those medicines make the skin more sensitive.
 People with moles or skin irritation from sunburn should also avoid waxing those areas.

 Tips: For waxing to work, hair should be at least ¼ inch (about 6 millimeters) long.
 So skip shaving for a few weeks before waxing.
 Waxing works well on the legs, bikini area, and eyebrows.

 How It Works: Over a series of several appointments, a professional electrologist inserts a probe into the follicle and sends an electric current through the hair root, killing it.
 A small area such as the upper lip may take a total of 4 to 10 hours and a larger area such as the bikini line may take 8 to 16 hours.